awsdocs/amazon-athena-user-guide/doc_source/lazy-simple-serde.md

 # LazySimpleSerDe for CSV, TSV, and Custom\-Delimited Files<a name="lazy-simple-serde"></a>

 Specifying this SerDe is optional\.
-This is the SerDe for files in CSV, TSV, and custom\-delimited formats that Athena uses by default\.
+This is the SerDe for data in CSV, TSV, and custom\-delimited formats that Athena uses by default\.
 This SerDe is used if you don't specify any SerDe and only specify `ROW FORMAT DELIMITED`\.
 Use this SerDe if your data does not have values enclosed in quotes\.

 ## Library Name<a name="library-name"></a>